-Users can add additional features like self-service kiosks, DoorDash integrations, and tableside ordering for additional monthly fees.
+Features like contactless-pay kiosks, DoorDash and UberEats integrations, and tableside ordering come with additional monthly fees.
 Starter users can also add tools that are included in Growth and Optimize packages for additional fees.
 Lavu does not disclose their monthly add-on fees on their pricing page, but here are the available additional functions:

-Like a lot of cloud-POS systems, Lavu operates on iPads.
-It also runs on iPads, iPhones, and iPod touches that run iOS 11 or later.
+Like a lot of cloud POS systems, Lavu operates on iPads.
+It also runs on iPhones and iPod Touches with iOS 11 or later.
 Since you can download the software directly from the App Store, it is easy to use Apple devices you already own.
 The Lavu support website walks you through the steps to configure compatible devices.
-You can use iPhones or iPod touches for tableside ordering and mobile card readers to process tableside payments.
+You can use iPhones or iPod Touches for tableside ordering and mobile card readers to process tableside payments.